ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 I think that it can make sense to do so when the goals are very much not being achieved in the current version.

 Even still, if you are creating a version "from scratch" I think that it makes a *lot* of sense to first outline what is going well with the current version and try to use those principles when creating a new version.
-So it's still not truly "from scratch" (as Kirby Ferguson would say, [everything is a remix](https://www.youtube.com/watch?v=X9RYuvPCQUA) — I don't agree with everything in this video though).
+So it's still not truly "from scratch" (as Kirby Ferguson would say, [everything is a remix](https://www.youtube.com/watch?v=X9RYuvPCQUA) — though I don't agree with everything in this video).

-## The trick: Doing user-focused goal-driven work
+## The trick: Doing user-focused, goal-driven work

 The trick to being able to avoid redesigns and stick to iterative improvements is knowing what your goals are all of the time.
-It's best to focus on user-focused goal-driven work, not business goal-driven work.
+It's best to focus on user-focused, goal-driven work.
+Not business goal-driven work.
 I think this is where most people and companies go wrong.

 It's easy to skip over the question or provide a half-baked answer to the question, "why, exactly, am I doing this work?"
 But if we keep that question at the forefront of our mind as we work it helps not only the efficiency of building it but also improves the end quality.